taskboy3000/runnel/README.md

 ## Introduction

-(TODO: philosophy, expected use cases, mp3 directory layout, how informatio is scaped)
+(TODO: philosophy, expected use cases, mp3 directory layout, how information is scaped)

 ## System Requirements